aquasecurity/tracee/docs/classic-docs/docs/detecting/rules.md

 !!!
 Tip
     To view the list of available rules, run Tracee with the `--list` flag.

-Tracee currently distributes **fully functional signatures** that detect potentially malicous behavior.
+Tracee currently distributes **fully functional signatures** that detect potentially malicious behavior.

 ## Signatures in Aqua Vulnerability Database (AVD)